llabor/codelabs-polymer/CODE06_gestion_eventos.md

 window.customElements.define(ReceptorEvento.is, ReceptorEvento);
 ```

-Receptor-evento has nothing new: **it's a component with a couple of properties** that are **bound two-way in the template**.
+Receptor-evento has nothing new: **it's a component with a couple of properties** that are **bound one-way in the template**.
 What's new however is how we're going to **set the value of those properties**.

 First **import receptor-evento in gestor-evento and add it to the template**.